flimflam-austin/hugo-cms-test/site/content/quick_reads/20180208-18-02-07-jennifer-aniston-new-home/index.md

 cards:
   - order: 0
     body: |-
-      > ‘Sexy is important, but comfort is essential.”
+      > "Sexy is important, but comfort is essential.”

       Jennifer Aniston, Actress, speaking to Architectural Digest

       Jenn is like so many Americans - Flip Here For Why
-    citation: Jenn is like so many Americans - Flip Here For Why
     _key: card-1-9b1e3614-e023-4348-abff-908e0c12036e
   - order: 1
     body: >-